A Day In Darling – Darling Cellars

 Disclosure: I was invited to spend the day in darling by Catherine Pate and Carmen Lerm of West Coast Way.
 I was not asked to blog about the event.
 This post is in line with my blogging policy.

 If you are going to visit Darling to see all we did, I would recommend that you stay overnight.
-I can highly recommend Trinity Lodge where you will find pure comfort and excellent food.
+My recommendation is that you stay at Trinity Lodge where you will find pure comfort and excellent food.